Vancouver +1(604) 628-5783

 July 26, 2021

 There is no singular solution to make studying a breeze for every kind of learner.
 Advances in psychology and education continually demonstrate why we should recognize and support diverse learning styles.
-You have probably heard the words visual, auditory and kinesthetic before, but what do those words really mean?
-A more thorough understanding of different learning styles can certainly help you maximize your academic success, particularly if you are a kinesthetic learner with unique strengths and preferences.
+But traditional learning environments and classroom styles always seem to prioritize visual and auditory learners.
+So where does that leave kinesthetic or tactile students?
+If you happen to be a kinesthetic learner then you will have unique strengths and preferences for your studying.
+Developing a more thorough understanding of your learning style can certainly help you maximize your academic success and leave you feeling better prepared for your next exam.

 Instead of struggling to conform or change your learning style, play to your strengths.
 Based on the research by Syofyan and Siwi, kinesthetic learners typically flourish when their learning incorporates "movement, coordination, rhythm, emotional response and physical comfort."
 If you identify as a kinesthetic learner or you have tactile learning preferences, you will certainly benefit from adding some movement and action into your studying.
 You could try recording lectures and listening to them as a podcast while you engage in some light physical activity such as going for a walk or even doing the dishes at home.
 Engaging your hands and body will empower your brain to absorb more of the learning material and ultimately do better on your next proctored exam.
 You could also consider the following: